 Anne Marie Skvarla

-Anne Marie Skvarla, M.A., CCC-SLP, is the Director of The Hy Weinberg Center for Communication Disorders at Adelphi University.
+Anne Marie Skvarla, M.A., CCC-SLP, is the director of the Hy Weinberg Center for Communication Disorders at Adelphi University.
 She has extensive administrative and clinical experience in both the university and hospital settings.
-Areas of interest include acquired adult neurological impairments, dysphagia, clinical supervision and inter-professional education/collaboration.
+Her areas of interest include acquired adult neurological impairments, dysphagia, clinical supervision and interprofessional education/collaboration.

 e – firstname.lastname@example.org